pradyunsg/dotfiles/README.md

 ## Contributing
 If you have any ideas or suggestions, feel free to open up an issue or shoot through a pull request!
 Thanks!

-Fell free to fork whenever you want!
+Feel free to fork whenever you want!

 ## Acknowledgements
 Uses parts of or inspired by: